top of page

 Our Sacred Liturgy

-Please introduce yourself to Fr.
-Antony or one of our Liturgy Leader Coordinators after Mass.
-Their contact information is available below.
-We are very friendly and welcoming!
+Come say hello to Fr.
+Antony or one of our Liturgy Coordinators after Mass, or reach out via the contact information below.
+We are excited to welcome you!

 Master of Ceremony